abdelghaniBensalih/webdev.emje/blog/2024-11-16-git-blog-post.md

 lua

-warning: in the working copy of 'blog/authors.yml', LF will be replaced by CRLF the next time Git touches it, you can configure Git to automatically handle line endings with the following command:
+warning: in the working copy of 'blog/authors.yml', LF will be replaced by CRLF the next time Git touches it, you can configure Git to automatically handle line endings with the following command

 git config --global core.autocrlf true
 Objectif des Branches dans Git